-Huge strides have also been made in the development of institutional analysis since scholars like March and Olsen (1984) pioneered the current debates.
+Even if it remains gender-blind, huge strides have also been made in the development of institutional analysis since scholars like March and Olsen (1984) pioneered the current debates.
 While there is some overlap between the four main variants of new institutionalism and some scholars have detected elements of convergence, significant methodological and theoretical differences remain, with important implications for the capacity of each to understand institutional creation, continuity and change - whether exogenous or endogenous, gradual or rapid.